GreyWarden1/docs/paymasters/predeployed.md

 You can initialize the RelayProvider to use one of these Paymasters by passing a `PaymasterType` enum instead of address as the `paymasterAddress` config parameter.

-:warning: Notice that these Paymaster were not audited yet and using these are at your own risk.
+:warning: Notice that these Paymasters have not been audited yet, and using them is at your own risk.

 Here is the list of Paymasters that are currently supported: